loki2530/blockchain-file-storage/README.md

 🔐 Security Note

-.env file is ignored using .gitignore
+- .env file is ignored using .gitignore

-Files are encrypted before uploading to IPFS
+- Files are encrypted before uploading to IPFS

-Only encrypted content is stored on IPFS
+- Only encrypted content is stored on IPFS

+🔐 How Security Works

+- Files are encrypted using AES-256 before upload

+- Encrypted files are stored on IPFS

+- Only encrypted data is publicly accessible

+- Decryption happens on the server before download

+- File metadata (IPFS hash, IV, filename) is stored in MongoDB

+📌 Usage Flow

+1. User registers or logs in

+2. User chooses upload or download

+3. On upload:

+    - File is encrypted

+    - Uploaded to IPFS

+    - IPFS hash is generated

+4. On download:

+    - User provides IPFS hash

+    - File is fetched, decrypted, and downloaded

 📌 Use Case